-The College of Education is happy to welcome 11 new faculty members for the 2018-2019 academic year.
-This year, the Department of Special Education is joined by Peng Peng.
+The College of Education welcomes new faculty for the 2019-2020 academic year.
+This year, the Department of Special Education is joined by Lauren Hampton.

 What institution were you most previously with and what was your role?